XronosSchedulingLtd/schedulerapidocs/elements.rst

 Get more details
 ----------------

-Having identified a particular element and obtained its element id, you can get more details with the following call on the API.

 Having used the calls above to find out Simon Philpotts's element id, one can get more detail with: